The Cahill Advantage

 Behind the Headlines

-Cahill’s client work routinely earns both awards and high rankings throughout the world.
+Cahill’s work routinely earns awards and high rankings throughout the world.
 The firm has earned a reputation for premier client service, legal excellence and the ability to master complex challenges.
-Cahill is consistently recognized by clients, peers and the most respected legal journals and industry-specific publications for client service and exceptional lawyering.
+The firm’s lawyers participate in many of the market’s most significant transactions and in high-profile investigations and litigation.

 Throughout the firm’s history, Cahill lawyers have appeared before the U.S. Supreme Court in landmark cases, including: NBC v.
 United States, which helped to establish the authority of the Federal Communications Commission; Times-Picayune v.
 United States, which is among the Court’s seminal antitrust tying rulings; and United States v.
 Grinnell Corp., which addressed monopolization.
-Cahill partner Floyd Abrams represented The New York Times in New York Times Co. v.
-United States (the “Pentagon Papers” case), and appeared before the Court in Citizens United v.
-Federal Election Commission on behalf of Senator Mitch McConnell.
+Cahill Senior Counsel Floyd Abrams represented The New York Times in New York Times Co. v.
+United States (the “Pentagon Papers” case) and appeared before the Court in Citizens United v.
+Federal Election Commission.
+Cahill more recently represented New York Times reporter and Pulitzer Prize-winning author James Risen in a nearly eight-year legal battle with the U.S. Department of Justice to keep him from having to testify about the identity of confidential sources used in his book, State of War.
 Cahill filed a brief, as amicus curiae, on behalf of Fordham University, Boston College, DePaul University, Georgetown University, College of the Holy Cross, Marquette University, University of Notre Dame and University of San Francisco in Fisher v.
-University of Texas at Austin, a case currently before the Court that involves a challenge to the University of Texas’s undergraduate admissions policy that considers race as one of a series of factors in evaluating applications for admission.
+University of Texas at Austin, a case that involved a challenge to the University of Texas’s undergraduate admissions policy that considers race as one of a series of factors in evaluating applications for admission.

-Cahill also has Antitrust, Bankruptcy & Restructuring, Communications, Crisis Advisory & Management, Employee Benefits & Executive Compensation, Environmental, Insurance, Intellectual Property, Media, Pro Bono, Real Estate, Tax and Trusts & Estates practices.
+Cahill also has Antitrust, Appellate, Bankruptcy & Restructuring, Communications, Crisis Advisory & Management, Environmental, Executive Compensation, Intellectual Property, Mergers & Acquisitions, Pro Bono, Real Estate, Tax and Trusts & Estates practices.